Skip to content

 Supplement Reclassification Form

-The classification of supplements and sports foods is made via consideration of the AIS Sports Supplement Framework Committee and evolves according to new knowledge plus the informed direction of our key stakeholders.
+The classification of supplement ingredients and sports foods is made via consideration of the AIS Sports Supplement Framework Committee and evolves according to new knowledge plus the informed direction of our key stakeholders.
 The Framework Committee meet on a quarterly basis to review applications for consideration of addition/alteration of specific supplement ingredients.

 Applications can be made by relevant members (including consultants, where appropriate) of Performance Support teams within the National Institute Network (NIN) or National Sporting Organisations (NSO) within Australia.
 To submit an application for consideration of the addition or reclassification of a substance use the Supplement Reclassification Form.